Nurkanat Azhikanov: Career

 He won one of the bronze medals in his event at the 2021 Asian Karate Championships held in Almaty, Kazakhstan.

 He competed in the men's kumite 75 kg event at the 2022 World Games held in Birmingham, United States.
 He competed at the 2021 Islamic Solidarity Games held in Konya, Turkey.

+In 2023, he won the gold medal in his event at the Asian Karate Championships held in Malacca, Malaysia.
+He also won the gold medal in the men's kumite 75 kg event at the 2022 Asian Games held in Hangzhou, China.